tekumara/setup-ubuntu/README.md

 ## Development

 A Dockerfile is provided to test the scripts. run `make` to see options for building and running the Dockerfile.

+When adding ubuntu packages repos follow the existing pattern.
+Do not install software-properties-common and use apt-add-repository.
+The software-properties-common package which installs python3, python3-dbus, and python3-apt which adds python packages to _/usr/lib/python3/dist-packages_.
+Anything in _/usr/lib/python3/dist-packages_ is added to all python interpreters' PYTHONPATH.